PomonaCS/Readmes/0) Introduction/README.md

 3. You should have received an email invitation to join the github group for this course.
-If you follow the link in that message, it will take you to a screen that gives you the opportunity to accept that inviation.
+If you follow the link in that message, it will take you to a screen that gives you the opportunity to accept that invitation.
    Once you are a member of the course github group you will be able to access assignments and submit your solutions.

-   Go to the repo for this assignment (which should have also received by email), and select the `Fork` option from the upper right hand corner of the repo information window.
-You will be asked where you want the fork to be placed.
-Place it in the team for this course (so that we can see and grade it).
+   Go to the repo for this assignment (which should have also received by email), and select the `Clone or download` button right hand side of the action items.
+It will give you a URL that can be used (below) to clone a copy of this repo on your local machine.

-   A few seconds later you will have a new repo that is a copy of the assignment.
-You can make changes to this copy.
-Note that there is (near the upper right hand corner) a `Clone of download` button.
-If you click it, you will be given a URL that can be used (below) to clone this repo to your local machine.

 4. Start Eclipse on your local machine.
 It will ask you to choose a workspace.
 You should browse to the workspace folder that you created above.
 Eclipse will remember this selection